County of Putnam Industrial Development Agency

 • Monitor economic data.

-• Conduct open monthly meetings as need.
+• Conduct open monthly meetings as needed

 • Complete an annual Audit.